sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Debugging_Rubles.md

 ## Disabling caching

-In order to speed up bundle loading, we cache the overall structure of the bundle.
+To speed up bundle loading, we cache the overall structure of the bundle.
 This can cause problems on some versions of Windows, where a user might not see any changes until they restart Studio.
 To disable caching, please follow the instructions [here](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Disable_Ruble_Caching/).